dwywdo/dwywdo.xyz/content/fleetings/Spring Shell.md

 - Tab Completion
 - UI/UX on CLI (Such as colorization, ASCII-art, ...)

 Let's say you want to write an interactive CLI application with Spring Shell.
-Just like other spring projects, you could easily initialized the project for Spring Shell, using [Spring Initializer](https://start.spring.io/).
+Just like other spring projects, you could easily initialize the project for Spring Shell, using [Spring Initializer](https://start.spring.io/).

 You can define a class, `Commands` that holds your own commands with a `@ShellComponent` annotation.